derlinkshaender/dt8601/README.rst

 Where's the documentation?
 **************************

-You may find the detailed docs in English at `docs/build/html/en/index.html`_
+You may find the detailed docs in English at docs/build/html/en/index.html

-Die deutsche Version der Dokumenation beginnt hier: `docs/build/html/de/index.html`_
+Die deutsche Version der Dokumenation finden Sie unter docs/build/html/de/index.html

 Thanks also to